furio1999/Robotics2/README.md

 Tools and exercises for the "robotics2" course

 ## Parametrization
 Parametrization.m is a script which estimates uknown parameters (mass, inertia, arm lengths..) of an RPR manipulator.
-Just launch it on MATLAB and have fun <br/>
+Moreover, it implements an adaptive trajectory controller.
+Just launch it on MATLAB and have fun! <br/>
 ## The process
 I follow the Lagrangian formulation of the robot dynamics, with inertia matrix M and Coriolis terms c.